-- H. Institutions/Resources who need to be InvolvedSeveral stakeholders related to the activity and can contribute as the respondent/resource person are: - Directorate General of Environment and Forestry Law Enforcement of the Ministry of Environment and Forestry - 2.
-Active or retired hunters in selected locations - The middleman of IWT in selected locations. - 4.
+G. Institutions/Resources who need to be Involved

+Several stakeholders related to the activity and can contribute as the respondent/resource person are:

+- 1. Directorate General of Environment and Forestry Law Enforcement of the Ministry of Environment and Forestry - 2.
+Active or retired hunters in selected locations - 3.
+The middleman of IWT in selected locations. - 4.
 Individuals/institutions that are related to wildlife trade research, campaign, and monitoring.

-I. DELIVERABLES
+H. DELIVERABLES

 Considering that the users of the study are the Government of Indonesia, all forms of reports shall be developed in the national language (Bahasa Indonesia) with an excellent translation in English.
-All reports/deliverable must be presented first to the Directorate-General of Law Enforcement of Environment and Forestry, Ministry of Environment and Forestry of Indonesia for feedback and comments.
+All reports/deliverable will be presented first to the Directorate-General of Law Enforcement of Environment and Forestry, Ministry of Environment and Forestry of Indonesia for feedback and comments.
 These comments must be incorporated into the reports before the product's final approval by the project steering committee.
 The final reports must have an executive summary and PowerPoint presentation.
-The team of the consultant shall submit the final report both in English and Bahasa Indonesia version in file storage (i.e. USB or CD) containing a soft copy of the editable version of the final report, all presentation, photos and video, all data and calculation, and simulation result should be submitted/available upon request.
+The team of the company shall submit the final report both in English and Bahasa Indonesia version in file storage (i.e. USB or CD) containing a soft copy of the editable version of the final report, all presentation, photos and video, all data and calculation, and simulation result (if available).

-J. PAYMENT SCHEDULE
+I. PAYMENT SCHEDULE

-Phase Deliverable/Outputs Duration (in months) Output Progress Due Date Payment Schedule Payment Amount 1 Finalized Work Plan Work plan covering scope of work 1 1 30% 31 January 2020 Within two weeks upon signing contract 25% 2 Progress report covering scope of work 2 and 3 2 75% 31 March 2021 31 March 2021 (subject to approval by NPD CIWT and Technical Officer of UNDP) 50% 3 Final Report (as required in the scope of work 4) 1 100% 30 April 2021 30 April 2021 (subject to approval of final report by NPD CIWT and Technical Officer of UNDP) 25%
+Phase Deliverable/Outputs Duration (in months) Output Progress Due Date Payment Schedule Payment Amount 1 Finalized Work Plan Work plan covering scope of work 1 1 30% April 2021 Within two weeks upon signing contract 25% 2 Draft report covering scope of work 2 and 3 2 75% June 2021 30 April 2021 (subject to approval by NPD CIWT and Technical Officer of UNDP) 50% 3 Final Report 1 100% August 2021 30June 2021 (subject to approval of final report by NPD CIWT and Technical Officer of UNDP) 25%

-K. REQUIRED EXPERIENCE AND QUALIFICATIONS
+J. REQUIRED EXPERIENCE AND QUALIFICATIONS